CDSoft/luax/doc/luax.md

 [musl](https://musl.libc.org/) and are not dynamic executables.
 They should work on any Linux distributions.

+**Warning**: There are Linux binaries linked with musl and glibc.
+The musl binaries are platform independent but can not load shared libraries.
+The glibc binaries can load shared libraries but may depend on some specific glibc versions on the host.

 ## Usage

 `luax` is very similar to `lua` and adds more options to compile